FREE Plant-Based Protein Course with 40+ Recipes

 Back with one final vegan Christmas cookie for you this year.
 In addition to my peppermint meltaway cookies, homemade oreos and chai sugar cookies, these vegan lemon crinkle cookies are a fun addition to any holiday cookie box.

 This bright, lemon flavor is one of my favorites.
 I love citrus desserts.
-My vegan orange olive oil cake and lemon olive oil muffins are two of my favorites.
+My vegan orange olive oil cake, citrus almond cookies, and lemon olive oil muffins are three of my favorites.
 There is something so refreshing about a sweet citrus dessert, and this lemon crinkle cookie recipe is no exception.

 I really love the lemon flavor in these, but if you find that you want more of a subtle lemon flavor, then I recommend using only 4 tablespoons of the lemon juice.
 If you want even more lemon flavor, you can also use a lemon extract instead of vanilla extract.